-AP SOCIAL STUDIES COURSES - Grade 12
+ADVANCED PLACEMENT SOCIAL STUDIES COURSES - Grade 12

-AP HUMAN GEOGRAPHY......(AHG 12) (4 credits)
+AP HUMAN GEOGRAPHY.....(AHG 12) (4 credits)

 Recommended Prerequisites: Grade 11 students enrolling in the course should have a minimum of an A in Social Studies 10.
-Human Geography 12 is recommended but not a requirement for this course.
 Students will also require spatial analysis skills.

 AP Human Geography looks at the world from a spatial perspective.
-At the heart of a geographical perspective is a concern with the ways in which events and processes operating in one place can influence those operating at other places.
-Students learn to recognize and interpret patterns but also to assess the nature and significance of the relationships between phenomena and to understand cultural values, political regulations, and economic constraints work together to create particular landscapes.
+At the heart of a geographical perspective is a concern with the ways in which events and processes operating in one place can influence those operating in other places.
+Students learn to recognize and interpret patterns but also to assess the nature and significance of the relationships between phenomena and to understand cultural values, political regulations, and economic constraints that work together to create particular landscapes.
 Students employ spatial concepts and landscape analysis to examine socioeconomic organization and its environmental consequences.
 They also learn about the methods and tools geographers use in their research and applications.